open-telemetry/oteps/text/0016-named-tracers.md

 ### Faulty or expensive instrumentation

-For an operator of an application using OpenTelemetry, there is currently no way to influence the amount of data produced by reporting libraries.
-Reporting libraries can easily "spam" backend systems, deliver bogus data, or -- in the worst case -- crash or slow down applications.
+For an operator of an application using OpenTelemetry, there is currently no way to influence the amount of data produced by instrumentation libraries.
+Instrumentation libraries can easily "spam" backend systems, deliver bogus data, or -- in the worst case -- crash or slow down applications.
 These problems might even occur suddenly in production environments because of external factors such as increasing load or unexpected input data.

-### Reporting library identification
+### Instrumentation library identification

-If a reporting library hasn't implemented [semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-semantic-conventions.md) correctly or those conventions change over time, it's currently hard to interpret and sanitize data produced by it selectively.
+If an instrumentation library hasn't implemented [semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/data-semantic-conventions.md) correctly or those conventions change over time, it's currently hard to interpret and sanitize data produced by it selectively.
 The produced Spans or Metrics cannot later be associated with the library which reported them, either in the processing pipeline or the backend.

 ### Disable instrumentation of pre-instrumented libraries